AvtsVivek/publish-to-nuget/README.md

 I did one more thing.
 I applied the version [parameter to the build here](https://github.com/AvtsVivek/publish-to-nuget/blob/5d85543777f8b600291063f98b8d12fac494b90e/index.js#L67).

+So the full command to build will now look like this

+    dotnet build -c Release src/Avts.DecoratorsForCcc/Avts.DecoratorsForCcc.Package/Avts.DecoratorsForCcc.Package.csproj -p:Version=0.0.25

 Now the dlls will also show the version of the nuget package.

 # Some Notes